shikharbhardwaj/infra/deployment/kubernetes/README.md

 ## Kubernetes deployment manifests

-This directory is the home for the Kubernetes manifests for various apps hosted in the homelab cluster.
+This directory is the home for the Kubernetes manifests for various apps hosted in the homelab cluster, managed via Kustomize.
 Given below are some frequently used commands (FUCs) which are useful for creating/updating apps deployed using these.

 ### Overview